SoumyaK23/Front-end-challenge/README.md

 ## Step 6: What I could not complete / Challenges

-Adding Genres.
+- Adding Genres.
 I got the genre_ids but could not map them to the genres.
+- Styling for mobile - did not have time but could have done much more
+- Adding pop up for movie items
+- Automated Tests
+- Accessibility in design
+- Comments and documentation